raivivek/raivivek.github.io/content/science/physics-of-life.md

 deepest spheres of our lives.

 But despite significant advances in recent decades, there are more questions to explore than ever before.
-A fundamental shift is happening in the nature and method of scientific discovery than the past.
+We are witnessing a fundamental shift in the nature and method of the scientific discovery process from the past.
 Single disciplinary science is becoming rarer, and so is the era of monogamous collaboration.
 A lot of exciting stuff is coming from the people working on the interfaces and borrowing ideas from multiple disciplines.
 Thanks to the internet and digital revolution, highly collaborative and consortium like projects are becoming a norm and are being increasingly proposed and carried out.

 In such a rapidly transforming world of science, it would be naive to imagine a world of biology without the use of advances in physics, chemistry,